oerna/carajam/content/post/draggi.md

    </object>
 </div>

 The search begins, without a piano but with an accordion, I found two musicians willing to play.
+[Alexandre Telliez-Moreni](http://www.toolongrecords.com/elbotcho) and [Bennoit Bottex](http://benoitbottex.fr/)